joalliswellchin/multi-victory-prayer-bot/README.md

 pip install -r requirements.txt
 ```

+Other notables after setting up the app
+1. As I only cover the app for now, some other things you can do is to add the list of commands on /help to /setcommands on botfather

+# How to run the application

+## on AWS Lambda
-4. Installing pip should have also installed aws cli, be sure to follow up on this set up
+Installing pip should have also installed aws cli, be sure to follow up on this set up
     - Sign in to the AWS Management Console and navigate to the AWS IAM service.
     - Create a new IAM user or use an existing one.
     - Attach the necessary IAM policies to the user to allow them to deploy infrastructure with the AWS CDK.
 You can find a list of recommended IAM policies for the AWS CDK in the AWS CDK documentation.